telerik/blazor-docs/components/grid/editing/popup.md

 You can also cancel the events by setting the `IsCancelled` property of the event arguments to `true`.
 This lets you prevent the user from editing certain records, inserting or deleting items, based on your application logic.

-To enable PopUp editing in the grid, set its `EditMode` property to `popup`, then handle the CRUD events as shown in the example below.
+To enable PopUp editing in the grid, set its `GridEditMode` property to `popup`, then handle the CRUD events as shown in the example below.

 The PopUp editing mode supports [validation]({%slug common-features/input-validation%}).
 To use it, all you need to do is decorate your model with the desired annotations.
 Validation errors will be shown in the popup and will prevent the Update operation.